HASKI-RAK/NodeGrade/README.md

 ---

-This mono repository, named `@haski/task-evaluation`, is designed to encompass a server, a frontend Progressive Web Application (PWA) developed in React, and a shared library package.
+This mono repository, named `NodeGrade`, is designed to encompass a server, a frontend Progressive Web Application (PWA) developed in React, and a shared library package.
 Created and maintained by David Fischer.

 ![Thumbnail](.github/thumbnail.png)